jeffreycwitt/pl339/docs/10-beyond-the-book.md

 </div>

 This is a good example of a "latent ambiguity" because in a world where "reading a text" out loud was the only way for it to be recited, it was taken for granted (or the question was never considered) that the ability "to read" was itself important.
 The recitation was seen as the goal, and someone knowing how to read was an obvious necessary means of achieving this goal.
-But when the machine appears, able to take care of the reciting function, people were forced to ask for the first time: is it it important that we continue to cultivate this ability to "read"?
+But when the machine appears, able to take care of the reciting function, people were forced to ask for the first time: is it important that we continue to cultivate this ability to "read"?
 Should we spend many of our precious hours here on earth learning to read?
 Is it worth it?

 ## Reading After Print